ergoplatform/ergodocs/docs/node/modes/archive-node-workflow.md

     }
 ```

-On receiving transaction ids from the Header:
+When transaction IDs from the Header are received, the following operations are performed:

 ```java
 transactionIdsForHeader.filter(txId => !MemPool.contains(txId)).foreach { txId =>